markabrahams/node-net-snmp/README.md

 The optional `varbinds` parameter is an array of varbinds to include in the inform request, and defaults to the empty array `[]`.

+The optional `options` parameter is an object, and can contain the following
+items:

+ * `upTime` - Value of the `sysUptime.0` OID (`1.3.6.1.6.3.1.1.4.1.0`) in the
+   inform, defaults to the value returned by the `process.uptime ()` function multiplied by 100

-The `callback` function is called once the trap has been sent, or an error occurred.
+The `callback` function is called once a response to the inform request has been received, or an error occurred.
 The following arguments will be passed to the `callback` function:

  * `error` - Instance of the `Error` class or a sub-class, or `null` if no error occurred